- psycopg

 |---|---|---|---|

-When enabled, query parameters are recorded in span attributes for debugging purposes.enable_sqlcommenter (SQLCommenter)
+When enabled, query parameters are recorded as per-key span attributes following the OTel semantic conventiondb.query.parameter.<key>.

 Quickstart: Database Observability